yenchenchou/mle-career-path/DataStructure_Algorithm/README.md

 1. Inplace operations
     - start from the bottom sometimes will be easier
-    - use two pointer, one is for result and another is just for iteration (more often)
+    - use two pointer, one is for result and another is just for iteration (more often).
+The pointers can be both from start/end or on start on tail
         - Examples:
             - remove duplicates
             - swapping values